hexive/sunpaper/README.md

 ## TODO

 - [ ] More original content FOSS wallpaper themes
-- [ ] More custom status bar modes
+- [ ] Finally figure out how to do Arch/AUR.

 ## Install